 - acclamatio – a public sign of approval or disapproval, contentment or dissatisfaction etc., in the form of shouts.
 Depending on the event, various slogans were shouted: during the wedding Io Hymen, Hymenaee or Talassio; on triumphs Io triumphe, Io triumphe; in turn speakers were awarded the terms Bene et praeclare, Belle et festive, Non potest melius;

 - adventus – the ceremony of welcoming the emperor to the city (usually Rome) either during the ongoing conflict or after its end;

 - profectio – a farewell ceremony when leaving the city of consul (republic) or emperor (imperial times).

-An example of Roman salute as a symbol of imperial power is the statue “August of Prima Porta”.
+An example of Roman salute as a symbol of imperial power is the statue “Augustus of Prima Porta”.